FleekHQ/fleek-blog/content/posts/deploying-your-first-website-with-fleek.md

 ---
 template: post
 draft: false
-title: 'Deploying Your First Website With Fleek! '
+title: "Deploying Your First Website With Fleek! "
 slug: deploy-your-first-website-with-fleek
 date: 2022-04-13T04:00:00.000+00:00
 socialImage: https://storageapi2.fleek.co/fleek-team-bucket/blog/fleek-guide.png
 canonical: https://blog.fleek.xyz/post/release-sites-deployment-beta-cli/
+description:
-description: 'It doesn''t matter what your preferred framework is, deploying a website on the open web has never been easier with Fleek! '
+  "It doesn't matter what your preferred framework is, deploying a website on the open web has never been easier with Fleek! "
 category: Tutorial
 tags:
   - IPFS
   - Fleek
 ---

 ![](https://storageapi2.fleek.co/fleek-team-bucket/blog-images/deploy-fleek.png)

 Just getting started on Fleek?
 In this quick guide, you’ll find resources to kick start your journey with your favorite framework!